 The new pilots would likely also impose annual charges on a much wider range of properties.
 Shanghai’s trial taxes mostly second homes, while Chongqing’s taxes mostly high-priced ones.
 The NPCSC’s new authorization states, however, that “all types of real estate” in the pilot regions, whether residential or nonresidential, will be subject to the new tax.
 The sole exclusion is rural land specifically designated for building homes (called “house sites” [宅基地]) and the homes built on it.

 There is not much else known about the new pilots or the new experimental tax so far—not even where the pilots will be conducted.
 (The Wall Street Journal reports that officials were considering around ten places, including Shenzhen and Hainan Province.)
 The whole legislative process for the NPCSC’s authorizing decision was shrouded in complete secrecy.
-Its initial review likely occurred in October 2020, but there is no indication that it has been placed on the legislature’s agenda—twice—until its passage on Saturday.
+There was no indication that it has been placed on the legislature’s agenda until its passage on Saturday.
 While it is not unusual for an authorizing decision itself to include few details about a new pilot program, legislative records accompanying the decision typically provide more information.
 Yet the NPCSC so far has released none of such records for its decision on property tax pilots, but has done so for other bills approved on the same day.

 According to a comically short interview published by Xinhua, the Ministry of Finance and State Taxation Administration are drafting detailed rules for the pilots.
 Once they are approved and issued by the State Council, the pilots will officially start, for an initial period of five years.
 The NPCSC authorization explicitly allows the State Council to request a renewal if it needs more time.
 Thus, it is possible (or even likely) that a nationwide property tax would not be enacted into law until late 2026 or early 2027 at the earliest—and that is assuming the State Council would be able to finalize the pilot rules in the next few months.
 Apparently officials are still debating essential issues like tax rates and the availability of exemptions or discounts.